publiccodenet/publiccode.yml/CONTRIBUTING.md

 You don't need to change any of our code or documentation to be a contributor!

+## Documentation and code in Pull Requests

+If you want to add to the documentation or code of one of our projects you should make a Pull Request.

 ---

 For more information on how to use and contribute to this project, please read the [`README`](README.md).